 (Please note: if you are currently abroad, please also see your own country's official guidelines)

-- Visit NHS.uk\Coronavirus for medical advice about COVID-19
+- Visit NHS.uk\Coronavirus for medical advice about COVID-19 and self-isolation rules.

 - Visit Buckingham.ac.uk\Coronavirus for information on the University’s response to COVID-19

 - The University's Visa office has up-to-date information for international students.
 For current information about BRP's also see the government webpage.

 - Latest UK Government travel advice to this country can be found here and more recent introduction of travel bans from certain countries can be found here